Call

 Importance of regular diabetic eye exams

-Diabetes is a systemic disease that affects how your body processes sugar (glucose).
-When blood sugar levels are not well controlled, it can lead to damage in blood vessels throughout the body, including those in the eyes.
-One common eye complication of diabetes is diabetic retinopathy, which occurs when high blood sugar levels damage the tiny blood vessels in the retina.
-This condition can lead to vision loss if left untreated.
-With early detection and treatment, up to 90% of people with diabetes can prevent or delay vision loss from diabetic retinopathy.²
+One common eye complication of diabetes is diabetic retinopathy, the leading cause of blindness in working-age Americans.² It occurs when high blood sugar levels damage the tiny blood vessels in the retina and can lead to permanent vision loss if left untreated.
+With early detection and treatment, up to 90% of people with diabetes can prevent or delay vision loss from diabetic retinopathy.³

 Diabetes can also increase the risk of other eye conditions such as cataracts and glaucoma.
 Anyone can develop these conditions, but they can occur at a much earlier age when you have diabetes.
 Regular diabetic eye exams at Konocti View Optometry allow our eye doctor to monitor your overall eye health and address any concerns that may occur.